pranjay-poddar/Dev-Geeks/Frontend-Projects/birthday website/readme.md

 -html
 -css

-I have updated the UI of the website by adding the background and changing the font of the text.
-I have updated the text by  including it in the envelope and add transitions in the text.
+I have updated the entire UI of the website.
+I have added an entirely new gift page in which if u hover over the gifts you can see some amazing gifs.